 - New political behaviour, institutions and policy challenges that shape and are shaped by the rapidly changing information and communication environment.

 - New theoretical dilemmas, methodological concerns, technologies and techniques that arise from the need to effectively research these growing phenomena.

-From debates about the Internet's impact on parties and election campaigns following the momentous US 2004 presidential contest, to concerns over international security, privacy and surveillance in the post-9/11, post-7/7 environment; from the rise of blogging and the globalisation of television production as threats to traditional models of journalism, to controversies at the international level over how and if Internet media should be governed by an entity such as the United Nations; from the regulatory concerns created by powerful new media corporations, to massive programs of public management reform taking place in the name of e-government, what we term 'new political communication' is continually in the headlines.
+From debates about the Internet's impact on citizen activism, parties, election campaigns, to concerns over international security, privacy and surveillance; from the rise of blogging and social media as threats to traditional models of journalism, to controversies at the international level over how and if internet media should be regulated and controlled; from the regulatory concerns created by powerful new media corporations, to massive programs of organizational reform taking place in the name of "big data," what we term new political communication is continually in the headlines.
 There has been a steady stream of high quality research literature in this field over the last decade.

-The New Political Communication Unit will seek to position itself as an international leader in this new sphere, bringing together scholars and practitioners with an interest in understanding the evolution of the information and communication environments which shape - and are shaped by - politics and policy-making.
+The New Political Communication Unit is an international leader in this new sphere, bringing together scholars with an interest in understanding the evolution of the information and communication environments which shape and are shaped by politics and policy-making.

 - To become a centre of research excellence in the area of new political communication.